Esri/arcgis-runtime-samples-android/java/mobile-map-search-and-route/README.md

 ## How to use the sample

 A list of maps from a mobile map package will be displayed.
 If the map contains transportation networks, the list item will have a navigation icon.
-Click on a map in the list to open it.
-If a locator task is available, click on the map to reverse geocode the location's address.
+Tap on a map in the list to open it.
+If a locator task is available, tap on the map to reverse geocode the location's address.
 If transportation networks are available, a route will be calculated between geocode locations.

 ## How it works

 1. Create a `MobileMapPackage` using `MobileMapPackage(path).loadAsync()`.
-2. Get a list of maps inside the package using the `MobileMapPackage.getMaps()`.
+2. Get a list of maps inside the package using the `mobileMapPackage.getMaps()`.
-3. If the package has a locator, access it using `MobileMapPackage.getLocatorTask()`.
+3. If the package has a locator, access it using `mobileMapPackage.getLocatorTask()`.
 4. To see if a map contains transportation networks, check `map.getTransportationNetworks()`.

 ## Relevant API